-- 13.31 Table 12 sets out each of the above determinations and if a decision is required by the council in respect of each one. - 13.32 In respect of the mandated payments where no decision is required by a council, members should receive monies to which they are properly entitled as a matter of course. - 13.33 Where a decision is required by the council, this should be done at the first meeting following receipt of the Annual Report. - 13.34 A council can adopt any, or all, of the non-mandated determinations but if it does make such a decision, it must apply to all its members. - 13.35 When payments take effect from is set out in paragraphs 13.37 to 13.39 below. - 13.36 On receipt of the draft Annual Report the previous autumn, councils should consider the determinations for the next financial year and use this to inform budget plans.
+13.32 Table 12 sets out each of the above determinations and if a decision is required by the council in respect of each one.

+- 13.33 In respect of the mandated payments, no decision is required and members should receive monies to which they are properly entitled as a matter of course. - 13.34 Where a decision is required by the council, this should be done at the first meeting following receipt of the Annual Report. - 13.35 A council can adopt any, or all, of the non-mandated determinations but if it does make such a decision, it must apply to all its members. - 13.36 When payments take effect from is set out in paragraphs 13.38 to 13.40 below. - 13.37 On receipt of the draft Annual Report the previous autumn, councils should consider the determinations for the next financial year and use this to inform budget plans.